M4x1m1l14n-291/AudioRenamer/README.md

 ## Requirements

 - ffmpeg (ffplay)
-- Linux Arch (not tested on any other system)
+- Arch Linux (not tested on any other systems)

 ## Todo: